Clifton893/100-days-of-code/log.md

 ### R1-D27
 Overhauled my `#100 Days of Code` repo on GitHub, now it's way more readable and presentable to potential employers.

+### R1-D28
+Added my Hangman game app's to the repo.